 Freed-Hardeman University (FHU) is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, education specialist, and doctoral degrees.
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of FHU may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at: 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on the SACSCOC's website (www.sacscoc.org).

-Freed-Hardeman University also maintains program specific accreditations.
+Freed-Hardeman University also maintains program-specific accreditations.